fad-viribuz/persequi-os-prototype/README.md

-# Intial update for Persequi OS
+# Prototype for Persequi OS